 Strategic Discussions

+Today, with the system fully in use across the IAF, Organization HR no longer need to manually enter and edit raw data.
 Instead, the system provides analyzed data and insights, frees up work time for drawing conclusions, conducting deeper behavioral analyses, and discussing trends across units - among both employees and commanders.

 This marks a significant leap forward, as the focus has shifted from managing the system to improving processes and promoting personnel.